peteroupc/peteroupc.github.io/morealg.md

 1. Flip the input coin.
 If it returns 0, return 0.
 2. Set _u_ to 1, set _w_ to 1, set _&#x2113;_ to 0, and set _n_ to 1.
 3. Generate a uniform(0, 1) random number _ret_.
-4. (Loop.)
+4. (The remaining steps are done repeatedly, until the algorithm returns a value.)
 If _w_ is not 0, flip the input coin.
 If the flip returns 0, set _w_ to 0.
 Do this step again.
 5. (Calculate the next term of the alternating series for tanh.)
 Let _m_ be 2\*(_n_+1).  **Get the _m_<sup>th</sup> Bernoulli number**, call it _b_.
 Let _t_ be abs(_b_)\*2<sup>_m_</sup>\*(2<sup>_m_</sup>&minus;1)/(_m_!).
 6. If _n_ is even, set _u_ to _&#x2113;_ + _w_ \* _t_.
 Otherwise, set _&#x2113;_ to _u_ &minus; _w_ \* _t_.
 7. If _ret_ is less than (or equal to) _&#x2113;_, return 1.
 If _ret_ is less than _u_, go to the next step.
 If neither is the case, return 0.
 (If _ret_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)